Skip to main content

 Protocol Version 2

-Control Plane updated agents in April 2026, to support new features and enhance performance.
+Control Plane updated agents in April 2026 to support new features and enhance performance.
 If your agent was created before the update, it is running protocol version v1.
 If it was created after the update, it is running protocol version v2.
-Version v1 is still supported but newly created agents will follow only v2 protocol.
+Version v1 is still supported but newly created agents use protocol version v2 only.

-• you can use your favorite/hardened Linux base image on the hyperscalers
+• Use your preferred hardened Linux base image on supported hyperscalers.

 Setup Agent